 - Introduction Meeting - This meeting took place on Thursday, November 7, 2013 (links to workshop information can be found in the panel to the right)

-- Final Workshop - Date & Time TBD
+- Final Workshop - Date and Time TBD

 The final study report will include all of the findings and recommendations consistent with the data gathered, concerns and issues gathered at public meetings and PWG meetings, and Policy direction provided by the City.
 The Pedestrian Safety Guidelines will include the Pedestrian Safety Analysis, a discussion about how to apply the new guidelines, a Pedestrian Toolbox summarizing engineering and non-engineering solutions, and a recommended Pedestrian Monitoring Program.